How to Use GPT-5.2 for Video Translation [2026 Guide]

 • Scroll to and select GPT-5.2.

-Note: This model may consume more credits per minute than lighter models due to its complexity; the tradeoff is higher quality for premium content.
-We cover credits in Cost and Credits: What to Expect.
+Note: This model consumes more credits per minute than lighter models due to its complexity; the trade-off is higher quality for premium content.
+Credits are covered in Cost and Credits: What to Expect.

 • "Keep the tone informal and witty."